AdaCore/spark2014/lrm/source/introduction.rst

 |SPARK| is a programming language and a set of verification tools
 designed to meet the needs of high-assurance software development.
 |SPARK| is based on Ada 2012, both subsetting the language to remove
-features that defy verification, but also extending the system of contracts and "aspects" to support modular, formal verification.
+features that defy verification and also extending the system of contracts and "aspects" to support modular, formal verification.

 |SPARK| is a much larger and more flexible language than its